griptape-ai/griptape/README.md

 pipeline.run()
 ```

-`ToolStep` instructs an LLM to use a `WikiTool` that provides a JSON schema and *few-shot learning* examples that the LLM is automatically "trained" on to interact with Warpspeed.
+`ToolStep` instructs an LLM to use a `WikiTool` that provides a JSON schema and *few-shot learning* examples that the LLM is automatically "trained" on to interact with Skatepark.
 The LLM can then decide to use a tool to provide a better prompt response by adding substeps that follow the Thought/Action/Observation ReAct routine.
 For this prompt, it can obviously use a Wiki tool to obtain new information.

 `ToolkitStep` works the same way, but it provides multiple tools for the LLM to choose from depending on the task.
 In our example, the LLM uses `CalculatorTool` to calculate `3^12` and `EmailSenderTool` to send an email.

-Warpspeed supports multiple tools and allows you to implement your own.
+Skatepark supports multiple tools and allows you to implement your own.

 ### `AwsTool`